Eugenio Santoro: Biography

-Santoro was released in 1944 and returned to his native town working as a municipal employee and then as an owner of a small woodworking shop.
+Santoro was released in 1944 and returned to his native town, where he worked as a municipal employee and then as an owner of a small woodworking shop.
 In 1964, due to financial difficulties, he moved to Switzerland with his wife, finding employment as a laborer at the chocolate factory "Camille Bloch" in Courtelary.

-His passion for art began in 1979, representing a painting of the factory; then he came to sculpture.
+His passion for art began in 1979, with a painting of the factory; then he came to sculpture.
 His works are mostly wooden sculptures depicting human and animal figures.
-Among his works are worth mentioning Mary Magdalene (1984) and The Egyptienne (1989).
+His works include Mary Magdalene (1984) and The Egyptienne (1989).
 The first exhibition of his sculptures was held in 1986 at the "Espace Noir" of Saint-Imier, chaired by Maurice Born.

-Three years later, Born presented him to Michel Thévoz, curator of the Collection de l'art brut in Lausanne, who organized a permanent exhibition of his works.
+Three years later, Born introduced him to Michel Thévoz, curator of the Collection de l'art brut in Lausanne, who organized a permanent exhibition of his works.
 In 2004, a second exhibition was organized in the same place.
 Santoro died at Courtelary in 2006.